githubteacher/devs-jan-2016/github-training-notes.md

-Make notes from git use here.
+Make notes from git demo here.

+Things to do:
+[] write it down
+[] brand it on your body
+[] proselytize 1 other to git